 We are all excited for the world to start getting back to normal.
 One of the things that people are most excited about is the return of live in-person events.
 As we return to a life that more closely resembles the world we were familiar with pre-pandemic, it is important that we don’t just go back to business as usual.
+An event logistics company should consider reevaluating its strategies and adapting to the new normal.

 This last year has been terrible, but it has provided us with the opportunity to hit the reset button on some areas of life.
 Above all else, the area that was in the biggest need of a reset is our environment.
 As a species, we have inflicted considerable damage upon the planet on which we live.
 Now is the time to start working to repair that damage before it is too late.